meteor/meteor/content/accounts.md

 1. **Client ID and secret.** It's best to keep your OAuth secret keys outside of your source code, and pass them in through Meteor.settings.
 Read how in the [Security article](security.html#api-keys-oauth).
 2. **Redirect URL.** On the OAuth provider's side, you'll need to specify a _redirect URL_.
 The URL will look like: `https://www.example.com/_oauth/facebook`.
 Replace `facebook` with the name of the service you are using.
 Note that you will need to configure two URLs - one for your production app, and one for your development environment, where the URL might be something like `http://localhost:3000/_oauth/facebook`.
 3. **Permissions.** Each login service provider should have documentation about which permissions are available.
 For example, [here is the page for Facebook](https://developers.facebook.com/docs/facebook-login/permissions).
-If you want additional permissions to the user's data when they log in, pass some of these strings in the `requestPermissions` option to `Meteor.loginWithFacebook`.
+If you want additional permissions to the user's data when they log in, pass some of these strings in the `requestPermissions` option to `Meteor.loginWithFacebook` or [`Accounts.ui.config`](http://docs.meteor.com/#/full/accounts_ui_config).
 In the next section we'll talk about how to retrieve that data.

 <h3 id="oauth-calling-api">Calling service API for more data</h3>

 If your app supports or even requires login with an external service such as Facebook, it's natural to also want to use that service's API to request additional data about that user.
 For example, you might want to get a list of a Facebook user's photos.

 First, you'll need to request the relevant permissions when logging in the user.
-See the section above for how to pass those options.
+See the [section above](#oauth-configuration) for how to pass those options.

 Then, you need to get the user's access token.
 You can find this token in the `Meteor.users` collection under the `services` field.
 For example, if you wanted to get a particular user's Facebook access token: